GemeenteNijmegen/os-remote-sensing/README.md

 ## Instructions

-Both the Python and R procedure result in geopackage (gpkg) files with multiples layers which can be visualized in QGIS or similat commercial GIS-software.
+Both the Python and R procedure result in geopackage (gpkg) files with multiples layers which can be visualized in QGIS or similar commercial GIS-software.

 R: Define the neighbourhood code(s) in the neighbourhood.xlsx file.
 You may either use your own aerial photo or extract the region from the main (119GB) aerail photo of the Netherlands.
 You may use ecw or tif as file-format.
-Please verify and adjust settings in R>image.R.
+Please verify and adjust settings in '00_init_batch_run.R'

 Run the procedure via '00_init_batch_run.R'

 Python: